hicolour/rchst/README.md

  * [xdotool](https://www.semicomplete.com/projects/xdotool/)

 __Status__
-Not yeat released but functional & usable - targeting 1st realse end of June 19'
+Not yeat released but functional & usable

 Things to to:
 * reduce no rofi customization properties